 Houston Organizing Movement for Equity

-Houston Organizing Movement for Equity (HOME) was formed in the immediate aftermath of Harvey and gathers policy advocates, organizers, and grassroots organizations in three working groups (housing, environmental justice and labor) to advance a just long-term recovery from Harvey and inevitable future climate disasters.
+The Houston Organizing Movement for Equity (HOME) was formed in the immediate aftermath of Harvey and gathers policy advocates, organizers, and grassroots organizations in three working groups (housing, environmental justice and labor) to advance a just long-term recovery from Harvey and inevitable future climate disasters.

 Children’s Resiliency Collaborative

-The Children’s Resiliency Collaborative is an alliance of diverse organizations that ensure Houstonian children grow up resilient and their holistic needs are met by building partnerships, utilizing research to impact policy and address systemic barriers.
+The Children’s Resiliency Collaborative (CRC)is an alliance of diverse organizations that ensure Houstonian children grow up resilient and their holistic needs are met by building partnerships, utilizing research to impact policy and address systemic barriers.

 CRC was created shortly after Hurricane Harvey impacted the Greater Houston area to ensure that children were prioritized throughout the recovery process.
 The Collaborative connects diverse interdisciplinary perspectives that break down silos to assist children and their families with access to resources critical to strengthening resilient, safe and aspirational environments.